- Netflix manages to have almost the same interface on a huge variety of devices that are able to connect to it.

 1. Use a different browser

 If you’re having this problem, perhaps it would be best to switch to a different browser.
-UR Browser has all the features that Chrome has, but it also focuses extensively on user safety and privacy.
+Opera has all the features that every other browser has, but it also focuses extensively on user safety and privacy.

-If you want a fast, reliable and secure browser for multimedia, feel free to try UR Browser.
+If you want a fast, reliable and secure browser for multimedia, feel free to try Opera

 2. Verify your Internet connection